-- You’re more than welcome to your small-minded, backwards, bigoted rump of a former world power, ruled over by a government that despises you and lied to by a press that despises you more.
+- You’re more than welcome to your small-minded, backwards, bigoted rump of a former world power, doomed to be ruled over for all eternity by a government that despises you, and lied to by a press that despises you more.

 “Why don’t you fuck off to North Korea?”

 - I don’t need to.
-You just voted to turn my country into North Korea: insular, xenophobic, a pariah in its own neighbourhood, and doomed to serve under the same dynasty of corrupt, nepotistic zealots for ever.
+You just voted for my country to become North Korea: insular, xenophobic, a pariah in its own neighbourhood, and doomed to serve under the same dynasty of corrupt, nepotistic zealots for ever.

 “Stop whingeing.
 We all have to pull together now to make this work.”

 - In other words: I have no idea how to make this work.
 You do it.
 So, let me get this straight.
 You seriously expect the people who voted against separation from the European Union to come up with a plan to separate from the European Union?

 - If I’m sharing a house with someone, and they burn it to the ground, I’m fucked if I’m going to be the one to rebuild it.
 The government may have an obligation to execute the will of the people, but I sure as hell don’t.

 “You lost!”/”Stop being such a bad loser!”/”Suck it up!”

 - Firstly, as will become increasingly clear over the coming years, we weren’t the only ones who lost.

 - Secondly, why should I suck it up?
 Many of those who voted the wrong way in the Common Market referendum in 1975 bellyached for 40 years, so I’m damned if I’m going to quit after a fortnight.